What is a Regional Respondent’s Job?

 - The host school can expect to arrange and pay for lodging if you need to spend the night.

-- Many schools invite you to dinner beforehand, giving you an opportunity to engage in collegial conversation.
+- Most schools invite you to dinner beforehand, giving you an opportunity to engage in collegial conversation.

 - Determine the location, time and format of the oral response session.

 - Determine if there are student designers on the production who wish to have their work considered for the design competitions.
 You must, then, look at the work.
 Offer advice on presentation, if asked.
 Be sure to check the appropriate spaces on the response form.

 - Remind the company about the dates and location of the Regional Festival, and encourage all to attend regardless of whether or not their work is selected for presentation.